Michel Aebischer

-Michel Aebischer (born 6 January 1997) is a Swiss professional footballer who plays as a defensive midfielder for club Pisa, on loan from Bologna, and the Switzerland national team.
+Michel Aebischer (born 6 January 1997) is a Swiss professional footballer who plays as a defensive midfielder for club Union Berlin and the Switzerland national team.

 Club career

 Aebischer is a youth exponent from Young Boys.
 He made his Swiss Super League debut on 10 September 2016 against Luzern.

 He was part of the Young Boys squad that won the 2017–18 Swiss Super League, their first league title for 32 years.

 On 25 January 2022, he joined Bologna in Italy.
 The transfer was initially a loan with a future obligation to buy the rights permanently.

 On 3 August 2025, Aebischer was loaned by Pisa, with a conditional obligation to buy.

+On 19 August 2026, Aebischer signed for Union Berlin in the Bundesliga.

 International career

 Aebischer made his debut for Switzerland national team on 18 November 2019 in a Euro 2020 qualifier against Gibraltar.
 He came on as a substitute for Ruben Vargas in the 85th minute.
 On 9 November 2022, he was called up for the Swiss squad for the 2022 FIFA World Cup in Qatar, where he made one appearance as a 76th-minute substitute for Djibril Sow in the 1–0 Group G loss to Brazil.

 On 7 June 2024, Aebischer was named in the 26-man squad for the UEFA Euro 2024.
 On 15 June, he scored his first international goal and provided an assist in a 3–1 victory over Hungary in Switzerland's opening match of the tournament.

+On 20 May 2026, Aebischer was selected in the 26-man squad for the 2026 FIFA World Cup.